ellysh/bash-programming-from-scratch/manuscript/BashShell/commands-info.md

 You see a program for reading text documents.
 Use the arrow keys, PageUp and PageDown to scroll the text.
 Press the Q key to end the program.

 Developers of GNU utilities have created the `info` system.
-Before that, all Unix distributions used the `man` system.
+Before that, all Unix distributions used the man page system.
+It is also known as `man`.
 The capabilities of `info` and `man` are similar.
 The MSYS2 environment uses the `info` system, which is more modern.

 Your Linux distribution may use `man` instead of `info`.
 Use it in the same way as `info`.
 For example, the following `man` call shows you help for the `cat` utility:
 {line-numbers: false, format: Bash}